bonedaddy/cnet/README.md

 # details

 Although C isn't tremendously difficult, writing network code in C is a process that I find to be excessively verbose.
 Compared to Go which you can create a network listener in less than 10 lines of code, accomplishing the same thing with C takes roughly 50 -> 150 lines of code.
 While it's not fair to expect C to be as simple to use as Go, part of this problem with verbosity is caused by there being no real C equivalent of Golang's stdlib `net` packet.
+By solving this, you can leverage modern C compiler niceness to create a usage experience that is only moderately more difficult to use than Go's `net`.

 # features